Continued from Mennonite on an Emotional Roller-coaster

 “Are you sure I need to go to the hospital?
 I think I’m fine.
 I am feeling much better now,” I said.

-“I am so glad that you are feeling better, Anna, but I would like a doctor to check you and tell us that, okay?
-Don’t worry about your job, it will be there when you get back.”
+“I am so glad that you are feeling better, Anna, but I would like a doctor to examine you and tell us that, okay?
+Don’t worry about work, it will be there when you get back.”

 Hilary slowly drove up toward the emergency door and there was a man nurse waiting for me with a wheelchair.
 Hilary helped me out of the car and guided me to the wheelchair, and I thought, “Why does this nurse have to be a man?”